 While in Behavioral Health Services, patients will be cared for by a team of professionals led by a psychiatrist.
 A social worker is the spokesperson for the treatment team and will meet with patients regularly while in the hospital and coordinate any contacts that are mutually agreed upon.
 A psychiatrist will meet with patients regularly and may order medication to help improve the patient's condition.
 A general health practitioner will be available to address any general medical problems that may arise or need to be managed while patients are hospitalized.
 24-hour care is provided by psychiatric nursing staff.

-If you are having a mental health crisis, call 911, go to the nearest emergency room, or contact a member of Memorial Hospital's Crisis Assessment & Intervention Team by calling the 24-hour mental health helpline at
+If you are having a mental health crisis, call 911, go to the nearest emergency room, or contact the National Suicide and Crisis Lifeline by calling or texting 988.